-Workspace ONE UEM powered by AirWatch provides you with a robust set of mobility management solutions for enrolling, securing, configuring, and managing your Android device deployment.
+Workspace ONE UEM provides you with a robust set of mobility management solutions for enrolling, securing, configuring, and managing your Android device deployment.
 Through the Workspace ONE UEM console, you have several tools and features at your disposal for managing the entire life cycle of corporate and employee owned devices.

 The guide explains how to integrate Workspace ONE UEM as your Enterprise Mobility Manager (EMM) with Android devices.